tobias-weiss-ai-xr/tobias-weiss-ai-xr.github.io/content/xr/hello_webxr.md

 showpagemeta = false
 +++

-Unfortunately, the official WebXR Demo Instance is down.
+The official WebXR Demo Instance is down.
-Luckily, I host a private version of it.
+Luckily, I host a private version of it: https://tobias-weiss.org/hello-webxr/

-Just use the right controller and the trigger button (index finger) to navigate.
+Please use the right controller and the trigger button (index finger) to navigate.

-https://tobias-weiss.org/hello-webxr/